 How Does Invisalign Work?

 Invisalign consists of a series of clear plastic aligners that use gentle force to shift teeth and their underlying structures.
 This is much like traditional braces, except there is no metal hardware used whatsoever to complete treatment.
-During your consultation, Dr. Hornstein will examine your smile and look for imperfections Invisalign can fix.
+During your consultation, Dr. Hornstein or Dr. Schlessel will examine your smile and look for imperfections Invisalign can fix.
 These typically include crowding or rotated teeth, gaps and even uneven bites!
 He will collect diagnostic images and X-rays and use them to create your custom alignment trays with Invisalign.
 After the entire series is fabricated, you can begin treatment.

 Throughout the process, patients wear one set of trays for about two weeks at a time, only removing to brush, floss and eat meals.
 Each pair must be worn for at least 20 to 22 hours per day in order to achieve optimal results in the shortest amount of time possible.
 Once your treatment is complete (averaging about 10 to 18 months), you will wear a retainer to prevent your new smile from shifting back to its original state.